CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 | Analytics Dashboard | Monitor updates in real-time | Track performance easily |
 | Rollback Capability | Quickly fix issues | Keeps the app stable |

-These tools integrate smoothly with Capgo’s easy setup process, which is outlined below.
+These tools integrate smoothly with CodePushGo’s easy setup process, which is outlined below.

-### Capgo Setup Guide
+### CodePushGo Setup Guide

-Getting started with Capgo is simple and quick.
+Getting started with CodePushGo is simple and quick.
 Just follow these three steps:

 1.  **Configure Authentication:** Enable end-to-end encryption to keep updates secure.
 2.  **Define Channel Structure:** Set up channels based on your deployment needs.
 3.  **Set User Permissions:** Assign specific access rights to team members.

-> "@Capgo is a must have tools for developers, who want to be more productive.
+> "@CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

-Capgo supports over 30 plugins and works seamlessly with CI/CD pipelines, making it easy to fit into your existing development process.
+CodePushGo supports over 30 plugins and works seamlessly with CI/CD pipelines, making it easy to fit into your existing development process.
 It enhances [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/) while keeping everything efficient and straightforward.

 ## Summary

 ### Main Points

 Managing channels effectively ensures app deployments run smoothly.
-Capgo's channel system showcases impressive results: **95% of updates are adopted within 24 hours**, supported by a global CDN that delivers a 5MB bundle in just 114ms, alongside an API response time of 434ms worldwide [\[1\]](https://capgo.app/).
+CodePushGo's channel system showcases impressive results: **95% of updates are adopted within 24 hours**, supported by a global CDN that delivers a 5MB bundle in just 114ms, alongside an API response time of 434ms worldwide [\[1\]](https://capgo.app/).

 | Metric | Performance |
 | --- | --- |